martinstoeckli/ExplorerGenie/README.md

 Because context menus run inside the explorer process itself (shell-extension), and therefore can potentially interfere with this process, we took special care about the stability of this extension.

-- The code of the shell extension is kept to a minimum, it only starts the real application, which does the work and is running in a separate process.
+- The code of the shell extension is kept to a minimum, it only starts the real application, which does the work and is running in its own separate process.
 - The shell extension is written in Delphi, which compiles to native applications.
 This way we can avoid loading of a (DotNet) runtime and possible version conflicts, and do not impact performance of explorer and file-open dialogs.

 ## Credits